Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Botrivier Lagoon and Hermanus

-Passing Betty’s Bay and Kleinmond, brutally hit by a recent fire that burnt 41 houses and killed two persons and many animals, the road is a bit away from the sea but the mountains will still keep you attentive and engaged.
+Passing Betty’s Bay and Kleinmond, brutally hit by a recent fire that burnt 41 houses and killed two people and many animals, the road is a bit away from the sea, but the mountains will still keep you attentive and engaged.

 Phone Number: 082 932 3938